IRIS-Solutions-Team/iris-toolbox-knowledge-base/solution-methods/first-order-solution.md

 # First-Order Approximate Solution

 ## Introduction

-In this article, we show an efficient algorithm for computing a first-order solution to models with forward-looking model-consistent expectations \(a.k.a. rational expectations\) such that its transition matrix is upper triangular, or quasi triangular.
+In this article, we show an efficient algorithm for computing a first-order solution to models with forward-looking model-consistent expectations (a.k.a. rational expectations) such that its transition matrix is upper triangular, or quasi triangular.
 The algorithm is efficient in the sense that no extra matrix factorization is needed in addition to the one that produces a more conventional solution.
 We argue that the triangularity, achieved by suitably transforming the state vector, is preferable and convenient for a number of reasons.
 Furthermore, we also calculate the forward expansion of the resulting solution to include the effect of expectations of future exogenous shocks.

 Why is a triangular solution superior to the more conventional one with a general transition matrix?
 There are at least two broad reasons.
 First, handling systems with triangular transition matrices is computationally more efficient in many contexts; a notable example is solving a Lyapunov equation to obtain unconditional covariance matrices.
 Second, a triangular solution greatly simplifies the treatment of models with unit roots, such as automated detection of non-stationary variables or initialization of a Kalman filter.
 We discuss and exemplify this point later in more detail.

 The article is organized as follows.
 Section 2 explains the underlying assumptions and shows a recursive-form solution with a triangular transition matrix and forward expansion.
 Section 3 illustrates the algorithm on an example unit-root model.
 Appendix 1 provides details of the solution algorithm.

 ## The Model and Its Solution

-We use a version of the algorithm proposed by Klein \(2000\), which builds upon a generalized Schur \(also known as QZ\) decomposition when integrating away the expectations of endogenous variables.
+We use a version of the algorithm proposed by Klein (2000), which builds upon a generalized Schur (also known as QZ) decomposition when integrating away the expectations of endogenous variables.
 We deviate from Klein in three aspects.
-First, we transform the vector of predetermined \(or backward-looking\) variables so as to give rise to a triangular transition matrix in the resulting solution.
-Second, we allow unit roots in the model \(and treat them correctly as \textit{stable}, or \textit{non-exploding}, roots from the point of view of saddle-path stability\).\footnote{Contrary to footnote 8 on page 1410 in Klein, there is nothing spooky about unit roots.} Third, we provide explicit formulas for the effects of future expectations of exogenous inputs without assuming any specific process for them.
-In fact, in the last two aspects, we simply return to the very origins of solving RE models laid by \citet{Blanchard-Kahn:1980}, referred to as BK hencerforth.\footnote{And wonder why everyone seems to have long forgotten these two points in spite of how utterly useful they prove to be.}
+First, we transform the vector of predetermined (or backward-looking) variables so as to give rise to a triangular transition matrix in the resulting solution.
+Second, we allow unit roots in the model (and treat them correctly as **stable**, or **non-exploding**, roots from the point of view of saddle-path stability.
+Third, we provide explicit formulas for the effects of future expectations of exogenous inputs (shocks) without assuming any specific process for them.
+In fact, in the last two aspects, we simply return to the very origins of solving RE models laid by Blanchard and Kahn (1980}, referred to as BK hencerforth.

 We consider the following form of linear, linearized, or log-linearized rational-expectations models:

 $$
 \newcommand{\Rf}{{R_f}}